RediSearch/RediSearch/docs/docs/administration/overview.md

 ### Query execution engine

-Search and Query uses a high-performance flexible query processing engine, that can evaluate very complex queries in real time.
+Redis Stack uses a high-performance flexible query processing engine, that can evaluate very complex queries in real time.

 The above query language is compiled into an execution plan that consists of a tree of "index iterators" or "filters".
 These can be any of: